Posted: June 17, 2021

 Low Testosterone or andropause is a syndrome associated with a lack of sexual satisfaction, including low libido and ED.
 Other signs and symptoms include irritability, memory problems, sleep disturbances, fatigue and depression.
 Testosterone decline affects all men, though not all will experience symptoms.
 Making healthier lifestyle choices like reducing stress, getting enough sleep and regular exercise can alleviate most symptoms.
 For those with severe symptoms, hormone replacement therapy is also an option.

 Unintentional injuries and falls account for the largest percentage of deaths among older adults.
 Men are twice as likely to die from an unintentional injury than women, and the most common cause of unintentional injury for men over the age of 60 is a fall.
+This is why fall prevention is a vital practice for older men.
 Gender and socialization norms may play a role in the propensity for men to engage in high-risk behaviors including drug and alcohol abuse, dangerous physical activities and working in higher risk industries like the military, mining and firefighting.
 Learn how technology can help you stay healthy and reduce your risk of a fall or fracture.

 Although senior men face a number of unique health concerns as they age, there are a number of wellness strategies you can employ that can lead to a longer and healthier life.